Genesis Noir

 Developer: Feral Cat Den | Publisher: Fellow Traveller | Release Date: 2021 | Genre: Adventure / Indie | Website: Official Website | Purchase: Steam

 How far would you go to save your loved one?
 Would you destroy all of creation just to prevent a bullet being fired at them from hitting its target?
 That’s the dilemma faced by No Man, the protagonist of Genesis Noir by Feral Cat Den and Fellow Traveller.
 At first, it seems like No Man is just a watch peddler who got caught up in a love triangle with a jazz singer named Miss Mass and Golden Boy, the saxophonist in her band.
-However, when Golden Boy shoots Miss Mass in a fit of jealousy, it creates the Big Bang and No Man is plunged into a surreal adventure spanning time and space.
+However, when Golden Boy shoots Miss Mass in a fit of jealousy, it creates the Big Bang, and No Man is plunged into a surreal adventure spanning time and space.

-Jazz music and noir visuals go hand in hand, so it’s no surprise that Genesis Noir excels in this department too.
+Jazz music and noir visuals go hand in hand, so it’s no surprise that Genesis Noir excels in this department, too.
 The soundtrack features everything from trumpets and double bass to tenor saxes and orchestral elements.
-Voice acting is conspicuously absent for most of the game, which adds to the surreal atmosphere, so it’s rather surprising to hear it introduced in the final chapter.
+Voice acting is conspicuously absent for most of the game, which adds to the surreal atmosphere, so it’s surprising to hear it introduced in the final chapter.

-Genesis Noir is not a very long game and also not as complicated as its story would want you to believe, but it is hard to argue with its creativity and ambition.
+Genesis Noir is not a very long game and not as complicated as its story would want you to believe, but it is hard to argue with its creativity and ambition.
 It is not often that a game sends us scurrying off to read up on things like “Bubble Theory,” “Inflaton Fields,” and the “Kardashev scale” so the developers deserve kudos just for that.
-Just like the jazz music that is woven through every element of the game, Genesis Noir abandons traditional elements for something more improvised and spontaneous.
-Still, jazz music is an acquired taste for many and the same applies to Genesis Noir.
-It’s not perfect and some elements work better than others, but players who are open to new and unique experiences will have a wild ride with this game.
+After its release, the game also received a free “Astronomy” update that expanded its universe with three extra levels.

 System Requirements